-- When State revenues stabilize, a recurring source of funding will be required to sustain the State's competitive market position through regular salary structure adjustments.
-Provide resources to strategically identify and address competitive labor market pay and structural gaps to support the dynamic career needs of the State's workforce from recruitment to development and retention. - 2.
-Salary increases in the market have stabilized to around 3% annually over the last several years.
-Although the State was slightly behind the market with the 2.5% Legislative Increase in 2019 and in 2020, regular and consistent legislative increases for state employees will help to narrow the gap in average market movement.
-The State's history of Legislative Increases (see Appendix A) has failed to keep pace with market salary increases. - Consider apportioning future legislative increases (when State revenues stabilize and the impacts of COVID-19 on the labor markets are understood) using a multi-pronged approach to include an across-theboard increase, market-based increase, performance-based increase and/or lump sum payment. - 4.
-Provide recurring resources to support the Salary Adjustment Fund which will ensure a fair, equitable and consistently funded mechanism that is needed to advance State employees within their pay grade.
+- 2. Salary increases in the market have stabilized to around 3% annually over the last several years.
+The State was slightly behind the market with the recent 2.5% Legislative Increase in 2019.
+It is unclear how the 2.5% increase in 2020 will compare with labor market changes during the Pandemic.
+The State's history of Legislative Increases (see Appendix A) has failed to keep pace with market salary increases. - 3.
+When state revenues stabilize and labor markets are clearer, consider apportioning future legislative increases using a multi-pronged approach to include an across-the-board increase, market-based increase, performance-based increase and/or lump sum payment. - 4.
+Provide recurring resources to support the Salary Administration Policy, which will ensure a fair, equitable and consistently funded mechanism that is needed to progress State employees within their pay grade.
 Employees need a "line of sight" for career growth and salary advancement. - 5.
-To ensure market-related competitiveness, State leaders should continue to charge the Office of State Human Resources (in consultation with the Office of State Budget and Management) with establishing a process to set priorities and request funding for labor market increases and salary adjustment funds based on criticality, turnover, retention, recruitment difficulties and market position.
-OSHR and State agencies should evaluate job-specific turnover in order to identify critical needs.
+To ensure market related competitiveness, state leaders should continue to charge the Office of State Human Resources (in consultation with the Office of State Budget and Management) with establishing a process to set priorities and

-- 6. Research coordination of post-tax supplemental benefits and consolidate all supplemental benefit plan offerings in a consumer-driven menu approach for portability and cost savings.
-A consolidation would allow employees to see all benefits offerings in one place and select plan products that meet their needs. - Support the ongoing funding of the Office of State Human Resources' Human Capital Management System, Learning Management System (LMS) and Performance Management components; and the Statewide Compensation System's Market Analysis and Modeling tool (MarketPay) and Position Description Writing and Workflow tool (PeopleAdmin).
+- request funding for labor market increases and salary adjustment funds based on criticality, turnover, retention, recruitment difficulties and market position.
+OSHR and state agencies should evaluate job-specific turnover in order to identify critical needs. - 6.
+Research coordination of post-tax supplemental benefits and consolidate all supplemental benefit plan offerings in a consumer-driven menu approach for portability and cost savings.
+A consolidation would allow employees to see all benefits offerings in one place and select plan products that meet their needs. - 7.
+Support the ongoing funding of the Office of State Human Resources' Human Capital Management System, Learning Management System (LMS) and Performance Management components; and the Statewide Compensation System's Market Analysis and Modeling tool (MarketPay) and Position Description Writing and Workflow tool (PeopleAdmin).